thecdil/argonaut-project/content/2-highlight.md

 - Windows: "Snipping Tool", use the "Rectangular Snip" option.
 - Mac: use the keyboard shortcut `Command` + `Shift` + `4`.
 A crosshair cursor will appear.
 Click and drag the cursor to capture your selection.
 When you're happy with your selection release your mouse.
 The screenshot will be saved to your desktop.
 - Linux: "Screenshot", use "Select area to grab" option.

+## File Renaming Tips

+- Your operating system might hide file extensions by default.
+You can change the settings by looking in the view menu for options in your file explorer.
+- You can rename files on Google Drive: right click on the filename and select "rename".